mheadd/how-to-talk-to-civic-hackers/the_benefits_of_engagement.md

 While the preexisting model used by the Park District was error prone, in part due to its reliance on data collected by the Park District itself, the new predictive models developed with outside experts incorporated a wider range of data from many different sources:

->While the prior model relied primarily on the Park District’s immediate sensor data, the group tested a wide range of external data, including NOAA weather data, sunrise, sunset, and lunar phase data, and data on the status of regional locks and dams.
+>While the prior model relied primarily on the Park District's immediate sensor data, the group tested a wide range of external data, including NOAA weather data, sunrise, sunset, and lunar phase data, and data on the status of regional locks and dams.
 Hyper-local weather information was also integrated into the model, from external data sources such as forecast.io and darksky.net.<sup>7</sup>

 The experience helps to highlight one of the advantages that governments may realize by collaborating with outside experts on projects like this one.
 Those operating outside government may be less likely to be impeded in their work by organizational boundaries or political divisions.
 They may be more willing (and more able) to look farther afield for relevant data and experience that they can use to support such a project.